The availability of garbage collection can lead to a more natural

 not particularly easy to read or understand.
 So we might choose to

 echo/0 using recursion instead, as in

-Without garbage collection the more natural recursive loop accumulates heap garbage that cannot be reclaimed automatically.
-While it is unlikely that this trivial example will run out of heap space, larger and more practical applications may be unable to use the clearer recursive style without garbage collection.
-With garbage collection, all inaccessible heap space will be reclaimed by the garbage collector.
+Without garbage collection the more natural recursive loop accumulates global stack garbage that cannot be reclaimed automatically.
+While it is unlikely that this trivial example will run out of global stack space, larger and more practical applications may be unable to use the clearer recursive style without garbage collection.
+With garbage collection, all inaccessible global stack space will be reclaimed by the garbage collector.

 Using recursion rather than failure-driven loops can improve programming style further.
 We might want to write a predicate that reads terms and collects them in a list.
 This is naturally done in a recursive loop by accumulating results in a list that is passed from iteration to iteration.
 For instance,